 The Latin Quarter

 On the Left bank of Paris, the Latin quarter known as a seat of Learning, accomodates prestigious schools and universities, like the Sorbonne.
 Enjoy this lively district full of cafes and restaurants where students and visitors often gather.
 The name comes from the Latin language widely spoken in and around the University during the Middle Ages.
-The Romans settled in this area more than two thousand years ago and some of their constructions still remain, such as the thermal baths, and a huge amphitheatre.
-The highest hill of the district is called Sainte Genevieve, a reference to the Patron Saint of Paris who was buried there.
+Initially, more two thousand years ago, the Romans settled in this area and some of their constructions still remain, such as the thermal baths, and a huge amphitheatre.
+Sainte Genevieve is the name of the patron saint of Paris, who was buried on top of the highest hill of the district.
 Her relics were placed inside the church Saint Stephen of the Mount, probably the most admirable of the city, for its preserved rood screen.

 Add in your walking tour, a guided tour of the Pantheon.
 Special price for this tour : 300 € for a three hour tour including one hour inside the Pantheon.
 Admission fee is not included.